 - Nevertheless, the project mode cannot last too long; it is necessary to find the right balance

 6 and 7.
-Review tactically and strategically (PDCA)
+Strategy implementation steps 6 and 7: Review tactically and strategically (PDCA)

-PDCA loops are essential to drive the right deployment by ensuring proper alignment.
+PDCA loops are essential to drive the right strategy implementation by ensuring proper alignment.
 There are two different loops:

 - A tactical loop, in each organisational unit, to monitor the achievement of annual objectives